 Vendor Reviews & Information (This is a living document.
 Feel free to edit, add, and make comments.)

 Frequently Asked Questions (FAQs)

-What kind of candy can you offer for throwing after the B’nai Mitzvah?
+What kind of candy do you offer for throwing during the ceremony?

 Who pays for flowers and how do I order them?

 Contact firstname.lastname@example.org for more information.

 You can fit 8 chairs comfortably around the circle tables, 10 chairs maximum.

 How much help do I need to ask for/hire for a party at the synagogue?